Cascable/swift-on-windows-poc/README.md

 ## Interesting Files

 If you want to see the "journey" of a Swift API into C# without having to fiddle around with the repo, you can check out:

+- [CascableCoreBasicAPI.swift](01%20-%20Swift%20Project/Sources/CascableCoreBasicAPI/CascableCoreBasicAPI.swift) contains the definition and implementation of the Swift API that we want to call from C#.

 - [CascableCoreBasicAPI-Swift.h](03%20-%20Windows%20CascableCore%20Demo%20Project/Compiled%20Swift%20Project/include/CascableCoreBasicAPI-Swift.h) is the Swift C++ interop header for our Swift module, and it's what you'd give to SwiftToCLR. **Warning:** It's nearly 8,000 lines — the actual API definition is near the bottom.